thosgood/this-weeks-finds/markdown/51-100/week099.md

 But before doing this, I want to say a bit about what category theory has to do with quantum mechanics!

-First remember the big picture: n-category theory is a language to talk about processes that turn processes into other processes.
-Roughly speaking, an n-category is some sort of structure with objects, morphisms between objects, 2-morphisms between morphisms, and so on up to n-morphisms.
+First remember the big picture: $n$-category theory is a language to talk about processes that turn processes into other processes.
+Roughly speaking, an $n$-category is some sort of structure with objects, morphisms between objects, 2-morphisms between morphisms, and so on up to n-morphisms.
 A 0-category is just a set, with its objects usually being called "elements".
 Things get trickier as n increases.
 For a